1coderookie/Kobra2NeoInsights/docs/hardware/filament_sensor.md

 ![Sensor mounted](../assets/images/fil-sens_K2Pro_installed_web.jpg)

+After you mounted it, connected it with the belonging wire - the two pin connector is labeled as "E".
-After you mounted and connected, you lead the filament through it which then moves the little lever of the switch to trigger it and the electrical circuit will be closed.
-If the filament runs out because it broke or the spool is empty, the switch will open and the printer will pause (or only shows a warning message?
+You then lead the filament through it which then moves the little lever inside of the switch to trigger it and the electrical circuit will be closed.
+If the filament runs out because it broke or the spool is empty, the switch will open and the printer will pause (-> Or only shows a warning message?
 I don't know yet!).

 ## Spare Part